DanielReinagel/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  Closure occurs when you access a variable from a parent function.
 2. Study the following code, then answer the questions below.

 ```js